Try-Mopsa: Relational Static Analysis in Your Pocket: Related Work

 \citet{DBLP:conf/tfm/NegriniAOCF24} describe how they use their static analysis platform LiSA within their static analysis courses.
 Students are tasked with installing LiSA, and implementing several simple abstract domains.
 Try-Mopsa aims at providing a zero-install static analyzer relying on complex abstract domains -- such as polyhedra -- to illustrate how such a tool works.
 Evaluating the impact of Try-Mopsa on real teaching cohorts is left as future work.

 Following studies about developer use of static analyzers \cite{DBLP:conf/kbse/ChristakisB16,DBLP:journals/tse/DoWA22}, there are quite a few works discussing interfaces for static analyzers.
 MagpieBridge \cite{DBLP:conf/ecoop/LuoDB19} aims at simplifying the display of analysis results within IDEs supporting the Language-Server Protocol.
-Several interfaces have also been developed to debug static analyzers \cite{DBLP:journals/tse/DoKH0B20}, provide an abstract debugger \cite{DBLP:conf/onward/HolterH0SV24}, or mix concrete and abstract debuggers \cite{DBLP:conf/sle/MolleVR23}.
+Several interfaces have also been developed to debug static analyzers \cite{DBLP:journals/tse/DoKH0B20}, provide an abstract debugger \cite{DBLP:conf/onward/HolterH0SV24}, or mix concrete and abstract debuggers \cite{DBLP:conf/sle/MolleVR23}. \citet{DBLP:conf/sefm/Correnson22} recently introduced a new graphical interface for Frama-C users.

-Outside of the static analysis community, \citet{DBLP:journals/pacmpl/CanouCH17} describe the technical components requiring to run an OCaml MOOC who attracted thousands of learners.
+Outside of the abstract interpretation community, \citet{DBLP:conf/sose/KosmatovWBR13} provide a unit testing as a service platform.
+Both the Alt-Ergo SMT Solver \cite{conchon:hal-01960203} and the Why3 deductive verification platform \cite{DBLP:conf/esop/FilliatreP13} leverage JSOO to provide zero-install web versions \cite{tryaltergo,trywhy3}. \citet{DBLP:journals/pacmpl/CanouCH17} describe the technical components required to run an OCaml MOOC (Massive Open Online Course) who attracted thousands of learners.
 It relies in particular on a pure client-side development environment avoiding installation woes students could otherwise face. \citet{DBLP:journals/corr/AriasPJ17} also provide a pure JavaScript version for the Rocq proof assistant, which aims at improving literate programming formatting and reducing installation burdens, in an educational context.